thedirtyfew/dash-keycloak/README.md

-This purpose of this library is provide seamless integration of Plotly Dash with keycloak via the python-keycloak package.
+This purpose of this library is to provide seamless integration of Plotly Dash with keycloak via the python-keycloak package.

 #### Prerequisites